 Why is Manchester United vs Man City kicking off at an ‘unusual’ time?

+Why is Manchester United vs Man City kicking off at an ‘unusual’ time today?

 The kick-off time was brought forward by an hour following an agreement between the clubs

-Manchester United host Manchester City in the derby at Old Trafford tomorrow looking for a third successive Premier League win - but the match is kicking off at the “unusual” time of 3:30pm this afternoon.
+Manchester United host Manchester City in the derby at Old Trafford today looking for a third successive Premier League win - but the match is kicking off at the “unusual” time of 3:30pm.

 The clash between Erik ten Hag and Pep Guardiola looked set to take the 4:30pm slot on ‘Super Sunday’ - which is when the standout fixture of the weekend is usually played.